🔍

 Where does the liquidity come from on DeVol?

-Liquidity on DeVol is provided by Liquidity Pools set up for a specific underlier and expiration date.
+Liquidity on DeVol is provided by liquidity pools set up for a specific underlier and expiration date.
 The pools are designed to contain sufficient collateral for a given option (a specific underlying crypto and expiration date), across all strikes, so as to cover all possible outcomes across the distribution of the final price of the underlier at expiration, excluding extreme tails.
+Over 99.9% of the distribution is covered (3 standard deviations on each side).

-A Liquidity Provider is someone who contributes base currency (cryptocurrencies or tokens) to a Liquidity Pool that supports a specific crypto underlier and option expiration.
-Anyone can be a Liquidity Provider and deposit to or withdraw from a pool at any time.
+An LP is someone who contributes base currency (cryptocurrencies or tokens) to a liquidity pool that supports a specific trading pair (underlier/base currency) and option expiration.
+Anyone can be an LP and deposit to or withdraw from a pool at any time.

 What are the trading fees on DeVol?